 The HOTCUS Article Prize and Early Career Article Prize recognize the outstanding research being published by HOTCUS members.
 A prize of £100.00 will be awarded to the best article on a twentieth-century US history topic published in a peer-reviewed scholarly journal during the previous calendar year.

-Details of the 2021 submission process for these competitions can now be found here.
+Details of the 2022 submission process for these competitions will be available shortly.

 2020: Kaeten Mistry (University of East Anglia) ‘A Transnational Protest Against the National Security State’: Whistle-Blowing, Philip Agee, and Networks of Dissent’ in Journal of American History.
 For details of the committee’s citation, click here.